 On 6 April 1941, the German Army launched its attack against the Greeks on the Metaxos Line and the Allied Expeditionary Force located at Florina.
 The Allied Force, including the 6th Australian Division, were withdrawn from mainland Greece and so began the Battle for Crete.
-You are invited to join us as we commemorate the 77th Anniversary of our 2nd Generation ANZACs witnessing Dawn Service in Athens on ANZAC Day then follow the World War 2 campaign from the northern border of Greece where the Germans first entered the country, through Greece and across to Crete.
+You are invited to join us as we commemorate the 80th Anniversary of our 2nd Generation ANZAC's witnessing Dawn Service in Athens on ANZAC Day then follow the World War 2 campaign from the northern border of Greece where the Germans first entered the country, through Greece and across to Crete.
 Visit the battle sites, each with an informative briefing, and view the resting places of our fallen.

 As we travel Greece, you will also see spectacular scenery and the classic white architecture set against the bluest of seas.
 We dine in traditional tavernas and enjoy the culture of a warm and friendly people.
 We cruise at the relaxed pace of the inter island ferry from Pireaus to Crete and by air conditioned coach between locations.
 The ambience of Greece is legendary, with its food, its music and the simple quality of its lifestyle.
 With a history dating back thousands of years, it is one of the most fascinating and inspiring travel experiences that you will ever have.
 Relaxed, friendly and enjoyable is the theme of this tour.
 An experienced and knowledgeable Greek guide will also explain the significance of the legends that inhabit every site.